lostmygithubaccount/azureml/docs/_build/html/_sources/index.rst.txt

 Azure Machine Learning
 =======================

-*Accelerate the Machine Learning lifecycle.*
+*Accelerate the machine learning lifecycle.*

-This package provides interfaces for interacting with Azure Machine Learning.
+Azure Machine Learning, or `azureml`, is a cloud tool for training, deploying, and managing the lifecycle of machine learning (ML) models.

 .. toctree::
    :maxdepth: 2